 A NON-DELICATE RING

-When it comes to rings I suggest avoiding the delicate or dainty and looking for something strong and masculine, with a little broken-in character.
+When it comes to rings I suggest avoiding the delicate and looking for something strong with a little broken-in character.
 Vintage stores are a great place to start – remember if there is something you love but doesn’t fit, you can always have it sized.

 A COLLAR PIN